renatabiniek/writing-room/README.md

     * All links and buttons have been repeatedly tested
     * Internal links and buttons take the user to the relevant section of the site
     * External links (social media, cafe and pub links) open in a new tab, leaving the current site open
-    * Link to the reading list in pdf opens the file in a new tab, leaving the current site open as well
+    * Link to the reading list in PDF opens the file in a new tab, leaving the current site open as well
     * On hover, navigation menu links and buttons change color to assure the user that they're active
     * On the rainbow button in the footer, the font size increases on hover instead